sderosiaux/golb/pages/2018-06-15-parser-with-state-monad/index.md

 // Output: Hello, world!
 ```

-As you can see, the inner monad is generic and given at call-site.
+As we can see, the inner monad is generic and given at call-site.
 That complexifies a bit the code but it offers more latitude to use any `MonadError` as result, and forces us to use generic methods from the typeclasses, instead of relying on implementation details.

 # A Brainfuck parser